JetBrains/Qodana/topics/qodana-yaml.md

   - name: UnrecognizedProjectLicense
 ```

-### Allowed and prohibited licenses
+### Allow or prohibit a license

-Override predefined list of licences:
+Override the predefined licence compatibility matrix:

 ```yaml
 inspections: